-- The Hive opened in Summer 2021 after identifying a need within our school.
+- The Hive opened in Summer 2021 after identifying a need within our school and applying for a grant from Maxell Education Trust.
 The Hive is a specialist support provision (run by a fully qualified teacher and supported by a SEND assistant.) which allows children with more severe SEND to access the targeted, small group support that they require. - Children access the provision in the mornings or afternoons for Literacy and Maths.